 This is a natural miracle in a natural world.
 Metal is made from a natural resource in huge quantities.
-It comes from earth and goes back to earth going through natural process of oxidation/ So this is truly recyclable as there is no concept of virgin metal really speaking.
+It comes from earth and goes back to earth going through natural process of oxidation/ so this is truly recyclable as there is no concept of virgin metal really speaking.
+Ardagh group has published the great book on this and i really liked it.

 What a irony that there is a blanket ban on plastics is proposed which would impact the business of more than 250 million USD but no solutions are proposed.
 My basic thing is if something is wrong then why allow at the first time , and if it has to be stopped then why not answers to tackle the issue.